coddin-web/idp-openid-connect-bundle/README.md

-# idp-openid-connect-bundle
+# An IdentityProvider OpenIDConnect bundle
-A Symfony OpenID Connect instant-use bundle
+A Symfony based IdentityProvider with OpenID Connect implemented